Please add keywords into the search field and adjust the filters to see relevant results.

 Alex holds an MPH in Environmental Health Sciences from UC Berkeley and a BS in Health and Human Sciences from Loyola Marymount University.

-Deputy Director, Ports and Shipping
+Director, Ports and Shipping

 United States

-Over the past 5 years, Alisa championed and managed a port efficiency programme for the US Department of Energy’s Better Communities Alliance and supported the technical and advisory teams on the 2050 Masterplan for the Port Authority of New York and New Jersey.
+Previously, Alisa championed and managed a port efficiency programme for the US Department of Energy’s Better Communities Alliance and supported the technical and advisory teams on the 2050 Masterplan for the Port Authority of New York and New Jersey.
 Alisa also spent a part of her career in Southeast and South Asia with an international electric utility, where she was responsible for leadership, project direction, business planning and development of critical power and infrastructure projects.

 She is also a co-founder of SolarSkyrise, a clean technology company that tackles the emissions challenge of large buildings and transforms the value of urban renewables.

-Alisa holds a B.A. in International Relations and Political Science from Boston University, and an Executive Master in Urban Planning from the University of Southern California.
+Alisa holds a B.A. in International Relations and Political Science from Boston University and an Executive Master in Urban Planning from the University of Southern California.

 Head of Adaptation Implementation and Water